 Always be well-informed

 Are you informed when an employee moves from one team to another?
 Does management tell you when a change is upcoming?
 Are all changes entered promptly into your WFM tool?
-The answer to all these questions should be "Yes".
+If you want to be at the top of your contact center forecasting game, the answer to all these questions should be "Yes".